godwokenrises/godwoken-doc/versioned_docs/version-1.3-rc1(WIP)/quickstart.md

 <img src={useBaseUrl("img/evmTask1-5.png")} width="40%"/>

 You will be asked to sign a message in your wallet.
 The process will begin after you sign.
-Your account should be created after few minutes.
+Your account should be created after a few minutes.

 <img src={useBaseUrl("img/evmTask1-6.png")} width="40%"/>